dimension-breaker/snake-ai/README.md

 # Running Instance
 https://dimension-breaker.github.io/global-chat-ui

-This project has been abandoned.
-I just wanted to test something real quick :smile:
+This project doesn't work and will not be fixed.
+I just wanted to test something quickly :smile:

 # Run Your Own Instance
 1. `ng serve`